Smart science to improve lives™

 So they’re effective but how sustainable are peptides?

 Consumer perception of peptides is, unfortunately, that synthetic peptides are not sustainable.
-However, this has nothing to do with the actual facts around peptide production and use but more to do with a sense that natural = sustainable and synthetic = unsustainable.
+However, this has nothing to do with the facts around peptide production and use but more to do with a sense that natural = sustainable and synthetic = unsustainable.

 When performing chemical synthesis, our priority is to avoid the use of solvents that are harmful for people and the planet.
 We also continuously make progress in the reduction of energy consumption and in waste management.
-The design of chemical reactions and synthesis routes is intended to be as safe as possible.

 Cosmetic peptides for skin and naturality